BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?

+Concrete examples and visuals help translate complex concepts into something tangible.
+Enhances Engagement: People are more likely to engage with content that includes relatable examples and visuals.
+Reinforces Learning: Visual aids can make information more memorable and easier to recall.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?